cjcollins-com-au/RiskWithOWASP/README.md

 (Though the final score is taken this way too, which varies from the typical approach of multipling the likeiihood and impact values).

 It can also be customised.
 For example:
-* Some people think the Skill rating list should be the other way around.
+* Some people think the **Skill** rating list should be the other way around.
-* For privacy violation, maybe your organisation doesn't have millions of customers and wants to set these values more appropriately.
+* For **Privacy Violation** scores, maybe your organisation doesn't have millions of customers and wants to set these values more appropriately.
 * I've changed the formula for business impact so that a financial rating of 9 (bankruptcy) will always take precedence.
 * You could exclude certain values, add others, change descriptions to suit your organisation.